 • Domperidone suppresses nausea and vomiting and is useful in the gastrointestinal induced emesis

 • Pantoprazole is the proton pump inhibitor and reduces the formation of acid in the body.
-These antacid drugs are used in the food allergy and pregnancy induced emesis
+These antacid drugs are used in food allergy and pregnancy-induced emesis

 • Ondansetron stops the vomiting by deactivating the receptors present in the trigger zone.
 It is given in the postoperative nausea and vomiting and hyperemesis gravidarum in pregnancy

 Side effects of the antiemetic drugs are constipation, fatigue, weakness, indigestion, and muscular spasms.
 Buy these drugs for anti-emesis online at very cheap rates from various online pharmacies.

 There are self-care strategies that can help you in treating nausea and vomiting such as:

 • Don’t drink or eat anything immediately after you vomit.
 Give rest to your stomach for 24 hours